 You may not be an accountant, but with this software, you don’t need to be.
 It’s intuitive enough for anyone to use, and if you do have an accountant, he or she can easily log in to manage your accounts.

-Now that you’re excited about accounting software (you never thought you’d see the day), let’s consider your business’ specific needs in a business accounting solution.
+Now that you’re excited about choosing an accounting software (you never thought you’d see the day), let’s consider your business’ specific needs in a business accounting solution.
 Here are a few things you might want to consider when shopping around.

 Do you work on projects where you bill by the hour?
 If so, you’ll want a platform that offers time tracking built into invoice creation.
 And if you send invoices for the same amount and services each month, you’ll want to look for one that automates recurring invoices.

 What about inventory management?
-Is it important to keep up with inventory numbers so you never run out?
+Is it important to keep up with inventory numbers so you never run out of stock?